-Place the vehicle on the centerstand and let the engine cool if necessary.

-- 2. Place a container under the engine to collect the used coolant. - Remove the radiator cap retaining bolt, radiator cap retainer and radiator cap.
+- Place the vehicle on a level surface and let the engine cool if necessary. - 2.
+Place a container under the engine to collect the used coolant. - 3.
+Remove the radiator cap retaining bolt, radiator cap retainer and radiator cap.

 Never attempt to remove the radiator cap when the engine is hot.